-Over the last ten years, the District has seen a major increase in Latinx students.
-Today, Latinx student comprise one of the largest and fastest growing student groups at each college (41% at Chabot, 29.7% at Las Positas, as of 2019).
-According to institutional data, however, Latinx students are historically underrepresented in higher education, with overall achievement rates not as high as other student groups.
-As one effort to support Latinx student equity gains, both colleges applied for and were awarded Hispanic Serving Institution (HSI) designation by the U.S. Department of Education, Chabot College in 2008, and Las Positas College in 2015, respectively.
-The mission of the federal HSI program is to provide grant funding to institutions of higher education to assist with strengthening institutional programs, facilities, and services to expand the educational opportunities for Hispanic Americans and other underrepresented populations.
-The HSI funding has helped both CLPCCD colleges strengthen their capacity to improve educational opportunities and outcomes for Latinx students and other low-income students.
+Over the last ten years, the District has seen a major increase in Latino/a/x students.
+Today, Latino/a/x students comprise one of the largest and fastest growing student groups at each college (41% at Chabot, 29.7% at Las Positas, as of 2019).
+According to institutional data, however, Latino/a/x students are historically underrepresented in higher education, with lower overall achievement rates when compared to other student groups.
+In order to support equity gains for Latino/a/x students, both colleges applied for and were awarded Hispanic Serving Institution (HSI) designation by the U.S. Department of Education, Chabot College in 2008, and Las Positas College in 2015.
+The mission of the federal HSI program is to fund institutions of higher education and thereby strengthen institutional programs, facilities, and services to expand the educational opportunities for Hispanic Americans and other underrepresented populations.
+The HSI funding has helped both colleges strengthen their capacity to improve educational opportunities and outcomes for Latino/a/x students and other low-income students.

-Chabot College and Las Positas College currently offer a combined total of more than 300 associate degree and certificate programs, ranging from business, communications, engineering, health, the humanities, kinesiology and athletics, languages, mathematics, public safety, science, social sciences, and additional career technical education (applied technology) programs.
+Chabot College and Las Positas College currently offer a combined total of more than 300 associate degree and certificate programs, including: business, communications, engineering, health, the humanities, kinesiology and athletics, languages, mathematics, public safety, science, social sciences, and additional career technical education (applied technology) programs.
 Each college offers a complete slate of educational options providing students with educational pathways leading to university transfer, near-term employment following an earned certificate, and degree pathways to support college and career goals.

-Many students pursue transfer degrees, graduating from either Chabot College or Las Positas College, and transition to a university to pursue a bachelor's degree.
-The majority of CLPCCD transfer students stay in the Bay Area, typically choosing a four-year institution from the California State University (CSU) or University of California (UC) system as their transfer destination.
+Many students pursue transfer degrees, graduating from either college and transitioning to a university to pursue a bachelor's degree.
+The majority of the District's transfer students stay in the Bay Area, typically choosing a four-year institution from the California State University (CSU) or University of California (UC) system as their transfer destination.